nvt/contiki-ng/doc/project/Code-style.md

 * Configuration definitions begin with the module name and CONF_.
 Like
   this: `PROCESS_CONF_NUMEVENTS`

+## Line width

+Code and comment lines should be at most 80 characters wide.

 ## Formatting scripts

 The Contiki source tree contains scripts to assist with correct code formatting